The principal reasons for updating an existing TSM scheduler are as follows:

 - An existing TSM scheduler service is misconfigured and not working.

-- You have changed the TSM password manually through the GUI or via the IT Services Self-Registration pages.
+- You have changed the TSM password manually through the GUI or via the HFS Portal or the IT Services Self-Registration pages.

 - You shut down the scheduler service, e.g. when you upgraded the TSM client software.